arslanarm/sarser/README.md

 ## Upcoming

-+ Currently, by default only `i32` and `f64` is supported.
++ Currently, by default only `i32` and `f64` are supported.
 Adding support for any number type is necessary